stef-writes/iceOS/README.md

 - Fast subset: memory tools (MCP), library CRUD, ask_my_library
 - Full suite: `make ci-integration-staging DATABASE_URL=postgresql+asyncpg://...:6543/postgres`

+### Studio/Canvas – AI Builder
+### Production deployment

+See `docs/DEPLOY_PROD.md` for compose/Kubernetes secrets injection and prod flags.
+A ready-to-use override is at `config/deploy/docker-compose.prod.yml`.

+See `docs/STUDIO_CANVAS_BUILDER.md` for how to call the Builder MCP endpoints, surface Q/A and cost, save drafts/sessions, and safely preview generated code.

 ## Chat (note)

 The public REST surface is focused on blueprints/executions/MCP.
 If you need a chat abstraction, prefer registering an agent/workflow and using the executions API.
 The `IceClient.chat_turn` helper is subject to change and may be removed if no server route is provided.